Turkmenistan - Import Tariffs Turkmenistan - Import Tariffs

-Three state agencies empowered by the President to issue a license for the import and sale of cigarettes: the Ministry of Health and Medical Industry, Ministry of Trade and Foreign Economic Relations and the Main State Standards Service (Turkmenstandartlary AKA Turkmen Standards).
+Three state agencies are empowered by the President to issue a license for the import and sale of cigarettes: the Ministry of Health and Medical Industry, Ministry of Trade and Foreign Economic Relations and the Main State Standards Service (Turkmenstandartlary AKA Turkmen Standards).
 Regular Turkmen citizens are limited to bringing two packs of cigarettes from abroad.

-Gold (excluding gold bullion), up to 1 kg, is exempted from customs duties, for larger quantities of jewelry 15 percent of the customs value import duty applies.
+Gold (excluding gold bullion), up to 1 kg, is exempted from customs duties; for larger quantities of jewelry 15 percent of the customs value import duty applies.